Psychotherapy - Treatment, Procedure And Side Effects

 Who is not eligible for the treatment?

-The mental health expert is the best person to determine who does not qualify for the treatment.
-For earlier stages of mental illness, it is always advisable not to go straightaway into any therapy but getting involved with friends and family.
+The mental health expert determines who does not qualify for the treatment.
+For earlier stages of mental illness, it is always advisable not to go straight away into any therapy but getting involved with friends and family.

-Usually, there is very little or no risk in undergoing psychotherapy.
+Usually, there is a very little or no risk of undergoing psychotherapy.
 But because it can dive into painful feelings and experiences, one may feel emotionally uncomfortable at times.
-However, any risks are minimized by working with a skilled therapist who can match the type and intensity of therapy with their needs.
+However, any risk is minimized by working with a skilled therapist who can match the type and intensity of therapy with their needs.
 The common side effects are headaches, migraines, sleeplessness, etc. Research on side effects of psychotherapy has been limited for various reasons, yet they may be expected to occur in about 5% to 20% of patients.